SteelCompendium/data-gen/Draw Steel Rules.md

 The Great Game is espionage, and House Alvaro are the best players in the world.
 Led by Duke Prospero, House Alvaro sponsors the Imperial University, the greatest center of learning in the world.
 Nobles from across Orden, including from lands as far away as Vanigar, send their children to learn diplomacy and statecraft at the university.
 The greatest spies in the world are all graduates of the Actian School, one of the university’s many colleges, which once doubled as the intelligence agency of Capital’s late prince.

 House Vorona runs the city’s navy, the largest military organization of any kind in Orden.
 Their engineers perfected the secret of blackpowder and guard it jealously.

+The Imperial Navy’s canons protect trade across Orden, placing Capital at the center of international affairs.
+Vorona’s Far Mariners, aka the marines, are the closest thing to a citywide law enforcement organization.
+Each Great House is expected to police its own district.

+Duke Marco Vorona sponsors the Imperial War College, also known as the Academy.
+A prestigious institution rivaling any college of the Imperial University, the Academy boasts graduates among all the noble families in Orden.
+This widespread allegiance creates a vast informal network in the city, referred to cynically as the Old Class Ring, that gives House Vorona access to intelligence that other factions can only dream of.

+House Navarr, the oldest of the Great Houses, enforces the law of the Church of Saint Ysabella the Pitiless, which theycall justice.
+The house is led by His Grace Orsino, Duke Navarr, archbishop of that most powerful church in the city.
+Under his rule, House Navarr consolidates a vast network of different churches and knights across the region under one elaborate system of patronage.

+Arguably the most powerful Great House, House Valetta controls the city’s tax collectors, known as the Arbitros Fiat.
+Valetta is led by the Duchess Lenore, who opened theCodex Mortis while in mourning for her assassinated husband Maximo, speaking a ritual from that ancient necromantic artifact that should have returned her love to life.
+Instead, she brought about the Lilac Night, which transformed everyone in her district into undead—including herself.
+The Duchess Lenore is now an immortal vampire queen, a dead lady ruling over a dead city.

 ### THE POWER OF THE GUILDS